 - Banana Stem– The banana tree is called kalpavriksha, where every part of the tree is useful.
 The banana stem is found deep inside the trunk, which is then harvested after that stem has provided banana flower and bananas.
 The stem is something I’ve grown up eating constantly, and didn’t realise how unique this was until I moved and found people discarding the stem on the streets by the side of vegetable markets.
 It’s loaded in fibre, requires some knowledge in cleaning it, but literally sweeps out your intestine of built up waste!

 - Beetroot– Beetroot is not used by so many people because it’s high in sugar, but it’s also rich in phytonutrients called polyphenols and Vitamin C, both of which help your adrenal glands and your immune system.
 It’s great for gut healing and liver health.
 There are a ton of vitamins and minerals.
 For more information on vitamins and minerals, read my e-book!

 - Apple– Apples with the skin are also loaded with polyphenols and Vitamin C!
 They contain pectin which is a potent gut healer and can repair damages to your mucosa!
 It is a fruit, but is fibre and nutrient dense, so it does work with a meal, unlike other fruits.

 Always remind yourself that food is medicine!
 If you try this out and love it as much as I do, share a picture on instagram and tag me @phytothrive!

-- 1 tsp Organic Butter/Ghee Replace if Vegan
+- 2 Tbsp Herb butter Replace if Vegan